The international forward guidance transmission under a global liquidity trap: A simple two-country NK model

-In this paper, we derive a two-country NK model based on the framework of \citet{clarida2002simple}.\footnote{This paper considers a two-country model in which the consumption basket consists of Cobb-Douglus aggregates. \citet{pappa2004ecb} considers the costs without policy coordination in a two-country NK model where the consumption basket consists of CES aggregates} Consider an economy with two large symmetric countries: home and foreign.
+This study adopts the simple two-country NK framework developed by \citet{clarida2002simple} to intuitively capture the international spillover effects of forward guidance.\footnote{This study considers a two-country model in which the consumption basket consists of Cobb-Douglus aggregates. \citet{pappa2004ecb} considered the costs without policy coordination in a two-country NK model where the consumption basket consists of constant elasticity of substitution aggregates.} Consider an economy with two large, symmetrical countries: home and foreign.
 The population sizes of the home and foreign countries are $1-\gamma$ and $\gamma$, respectively.
-There are two production sectors in each country: the final goods sector, which is characterized by perfect competition, and the intermediate goods sector, where firms face monopolistic competition and nominal price rigidities \citep{calvo1983staggered}.
-We allow the degree of price stickiness to vary across countries.

-Assume that there is a complete market in both countries and that only final goods are traded.
-The number of producers of final goods is equal to the number of households in each country.
-The model also assumes that purchasing power parity is maintained according to \citet{clarida2002simple}.
-Thus, we consider the case of producer currency pricing.
+Each country has two production sectors: the final goods sector, which is characterized by perfect competition, and the intermediate goods sector, where firms face monopolistic competition and nominal price rigidity \citep{calvo1983staggered}.
+Assume both countries have a complete market and only final goods are traded.
+Each country has the same number of final goods producers as there are households.
+Because the model assumes purchasing power parity, we consider the case of producer currency pricing.